harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Self-Managed Enterprise Edition

-- Attempts the sign up URL failed.
+- Sign up URL attempts failed for DoD IL5 installations.
 (SMP-1186)

     This issue is fixed by using in-cluster DNS to route from container to container.
 You can now use LoadBalancer to reroute traffic from your Harness gateway pod to other pods, or you can use an Nginx/Istio gateway.